McKinsey Interview Process: 6 Steps to an Offer (2026)

 The "Why consulting" question evaluates whether you genuinely understand what consultants do and whether the career aligns with your interests.
 Interviewers can easily tell when someone has not thought this through.

-Pick three compelling reasons that resonate with your actual motivations.
-Common reasons include wanting to solve complex business problems across multiple industries, viewing consulting as the fastest way to develop executive-level skills, and valuing the team-based problem-solving environment.
+Pick two or three reasons that match your actual motivations.
+Common ones include solving complex business problems across multiple industries, developing executive-level skills faster than any other entry-level job, and working in a team-based problem-solving environment.

 What Are McKinsey Final Round Interviews Like?
 (Step 5)